How To Read an Appraisal Report

 This section should contain some data if your house is in a planned development.

-The top sections talk about the units’ types and the project’s name.
+The top sections talk about the unit types and the project’s name.

-Then it talks about the project facilities and if they are complete/leased to the HOA.
+Then, it talks about the project facilities and whether they are complete/leased to the HOA.

 Page 4-6 – Boilerplate